 "When you stand close to 'beauty and truth', you realize it's just a bunch of old carved stone that some drunk fucker or gypsy has pissed on."
 Todd Babiak / Come Barbarians, p.
 75

 Perhaps Duchamp's most famous piece is his (1917) Fountain.
 This is the first work of his I ever heard of.
 It was featured in an anarchist calendar someone gave me when I was in my teens (and therefore, of course, an anarchist).
 Duchamp bought an ordinary urinal from a plumbing supply store (J.L.
 Mott Iron Works on Fifth Avenue in New York, if you're a details guy), signed it 'R. Mutt' and submitted it an exhibition organized by the Society of Independent Artists, who had agreed to show every piece submitted.
 They did not exhibit R. Mutt's urinal.
-Duchamp and his collector friend Walter Arensburg both resigned from the
+Duchamp and his collector friend Walter Arensburg both resigned from the Society of Independent Artists in protest.

 As my narrator Isaac put it succinctly in my novel: "Chaos and modern art ensued."

-Saturday 5 October 2013
+Saturday, 5 October 2013

 On The Importance of Framing Things

-The frame in art is a fantastic innovation.
-Presumably before the frame there was just stuff.
-People before the frame took things (I speculate freely) just for what they were.
+frame there was just stuff.
+People before the frame took things (I speculate freely)

 The frame is a magnifying glass, a punctuation mark, an augmentive.
 It is a technology for sharing attention, sharing ideas.
 It invites viewers to linger carefully on something very particular.
 Anything deliberately (or, indeed, randomly) framed becomes imbued with more meaning than it had before framing.
 A framed leaf is not like a leaf fallen on the ground.
 The frame invites the viewer to consider the leaf, the worlds of all leaves, the universe of things leaves might make us think of, to meditate on all this, to understand the leaf as something more than just organic trash on the ground.